-(A) Self-Advocates
+(A) Self Advocates Leadership Opportunities

-By June 30, 2019 the number of self-advocates or people with disabilities involved in leadership opportunities (such as governor-appointed boards and councils) will increase to 1,575.
+By June 30, 202019 the number of self-advocates or people with disabilities involved in leadership opportunities (such as governor-appointed boards and councils, Community Engagement workgroup and other OIO workgroups/committees) will increase to 245 or (8%) of members.
+1,575.

-Baseline: There are 1,200 active self-advocates involved in the Self Advocates Minnesota (SAM) network statewide and participating in Tuesday's at the Capitol.8
+Baseline: Of the 3,070 members on the Secretary of State's Boards and Commissions, 159 members (5%) are individuals with a disability.
+There are 1,200 active self advocates involved in the Self Advocates Minnesota (SAM) network statewide and participating in Tuesday's at the Capitol.7

-Annual Goals to increase the number of self-advocates:
+Annual Goals to increase the number involved in leadership opportunities of self-advocates: